archerydwd/blog/README.md

 </html>
 ```

-Finally we will add the create action to: src/controller/cb_blog_articles_controller.erl
+Finally, we can add the create action to: src/controller/cb_blog_articles_controller.erl

 ```
 ...
 create('GET', []) -> ok;